 Pros and cons of Sun Life Go Guaranteed Life Insurance:

-This is because Cover Direct is not fully underwritten (not fully risk assessed) as they don't do any additional requirements.
-They take on more risk not knowing your full health profile, so they charge you more.
+This is because Cover Direct is not fully underwritten (not fully risk assessed); they take on more risk not knowing your full health profile, so they charge you more.

 Whereas with a fully underwritten product like PolicyMe term life insurance, the monthly price you start with is locked in for the entire duration of your term, even if it's for 30 years.